timescale/docs/timescaledb/how-to-guides/skipscan.md

 # SkipScan
-SkipScan is a feature intended to vastly improve query times for `DISTINCT` queries.
-Skip Scan works on PostgreSQL tables, TimescaleDB hypertables, and TimescaleDB distributed hypertables.
+SkipScan improves query times for `DISTINCT` queries.
+It works on PostgreSQL tables, TimescaleDB hypertables, and TimescaleDB distributed hypertables.
 SkipScan is included in TimescaleDB 2.2.1 and above.

 ## About SkipScan
 When you query your database to find the most recent value of an item, you usually use a `DISTINCT` query.
-For example, if you wanted to find the latest stock or cryptocurrency price for each of your investments, or you have graphs and alarms that repeatedly query the most recent values for every device or service.
+For example, you might want to find the latest stock or cryptocurrency price for each of your investments.
+Or you might have graphs and alarms that repeatedly query the most recent values for every device or service.